Yard Waste Collection

 Any yard waste, organics, or other compostable material must be placed in a compostable bag when collected at the curb.
 If you use a non-compostable bag for yard waste, Allied Waste cannot collect your waste.
 Compost drop-off sites will also require the material to be removed from non-compostable bags, and you will be required to take the bag with you.

 Most home improvement, grocery, and hardware stores now carry bags.
 If you don't see them at your local store, ask an employee.
 Many stores are just learning of this requirement and may appreciate the request.
 Compostable bags tend to cost slightly more than the traditional black plastic bags, but given the new demand, prices may be lowered.

 Importance of Using Compostable Bags

 Once your yard waste is picked up, it is delivered to a compost facility.
 Plastic bags must be debagged, which increases costs and the chance that plastic bags will get blown around on-site.
 Some compost sites shred the bag and its contents and attempt to screen the torn pieces of plastics later.
 Not all plastic shreds can be screened out, which reduces the quality of the finished compost.

-Yard waste is typically collected in April and at the end of October into the first week of November of each year, depending on the weather.
+Yard waste is typically collected from about April through November of each year, depending on the weather.
 Please contact City Hall for specific dates or more information.

 For more information, contact City Hall at (952) 474-5233.